Editorial Policies and Submission Guidelines

 - Theoretical Linkages: In this section please provide a brief overview of the theoretical concepts and frameworks that will ground the analysis/discussion of the case situation in theory and research.
 Please include associated readings or theoretical material that instructors might assign to students or draw on to relate the case to their field or to the course.
 In developing this section, recognize that business courses are often taught by adjunct faculty who are business professionals who may not be steeped in the theory of the discipline the way an active researcher might be.
 Develop this section with the intent of helping that type of instructor effectively apply and teach these theories/frameworks.

 - Suggested Teaching Approaches: Suggested teaching approaches or a teaching plan, including the expected flow of discussion with an accompanying board plan.
-Include a description of any role plays, debates, use of audiovisuals or in-class handouts, youtube videos, etc. that might be used to enhance the teaching of the case.
+Include a description of any role plays, debates, use of audiovisuals or in-class handouts, YouTube videos, etc. that might be used to enhance the teaching of the case.
 Authors are strongly encouraged to classroom test a case before submission so that experience in teaching the case can be discussed in the IM.
 Authors are discouraged from including websites as integral resources for the teaching plan because websites are not static and the content of the website link may change between the writing of the case and an instructor’s subsequent use of the case.
+Authors are also requested to include a discussion of teaching approaches relevant for teaching the case online.

 - Assignment/Discussion Questions: A set of assignment/discussion questions (typically three to ten depending on discipline) that can be provided to students to organize and guide their preparation of the case.
 For most cases, either the final or the penultimate question will ask students for their recommendation on the overarching decision facing the decision maker in the case along with their rationale for that recommendation.